Liang-Hsuan/The-Social-Network/README.md

-list all the posts or topics or users or groups if `--followed` flag is provided then only show the followed posts or topics or users or groups followed posts will show all the posts from the users or contain the topics you follow
+list all the posts or topics or users or groups if `--followed` flag is provided then only show the followed posts or topics or users or groups followed posts will show all the posts from the users or contain the topics you follow posts tagged with the child topic(s) from your followed topic(s) will also be shown

 ``` Bash
 # list [-p | -t | -u | -g] [--followed (optional)]